3 Common Questions About Cosmetology Careers in Texas

 Upon becoming licensed, cosmetologists, estheticians, and nail technicians must complete a minimum of four hours of continuing education every two years.
 There are no continuing education requirements for barbers.
 However, all four professions require license renewal every two years upon the date of original licensure.

 2. What Is the Average Salary of a Texas Cosmetologist?

 Here is a breakdown of the average annual wages earned by cosmetologists, estheticians, and nail technicians statewide in 2016:**

 - Nail technicians—$24,037

 Some factors that can influence your total earnings include your level of experience, employment type, location, and the amount of tips or commissions you earn.
 Many cosmetology workers in Texas are self-employed, which can lead to greater flexibility and earning potential.
 And the region where you work can also make quite a difference.
 The highest-paid cosmetologists and estheticians were found in the Austin area, whereas the highest-earning nail technicians were in the Permian Basin region.**

 3. What Is the Expected Job Outlook for Cosmetologists in Texas?

 People working in the cosmetology profession in Texas can expect a strong job outlook.
 It is estimated that there could be 45,880 new job openings in the field by 2024, which is a 23 percent increase from 2014.** And skincare specialists in Texas are expected to enjoy job growth of 23 percent from 2014 to 2024.*** Considering these projections, it could be an opportune time for you to begin your cosmetology career.

 With cosmetology schools in Houston, San Antonio, Dallas, Amarillo, El Paso, and other places in between, your journey can begin right here.
 Uncover the possibilities, and discover the programs nearest you by entering your zip code into the search box below!

-*** Texas Workforce Commission, Texas CARES, website last visited on September 28, 2015.
+*** Texas Workforce Commission, website last visited on August 10, 2017.